Hypwreck/Active/README.md

-# Activity-Command-Discord.jsv13
+# Activity-Bot-For-Discord.jsv13
-An Advanced Activity Command Using Discord-Together Package For Discord.jsv13 with buttons
+An Advanced Activity Bot Using Discord-Together Package For Discord.jsv13 with buttons